 Q6.
 What is the credit duration for Forest Harvesting practices?

 A6.
-Forest Harvesting Practices will have a credit duration of three years to align with the three-year lifespan for the harvested forest land use in Phase 7 of the model.
+Forest Harvesting Practices will have a credit duration of three years to align with the three-year loading rate for the harvested forest land use in Phase 7 of the model.
 Forest Harvesting Practices are designed to mitigate water quality impacts both during and following forest harvest operations so the credit should apply for the entire period of time over which the model is accounting for the water quality impacts of the harvest.

 Q7: Can the credit duration for Forest Harvesting practices get further extended if practices are verified?

 A7: No. Inspection and maintenance dates do not apply for this BMP and the credit duration can’t be extended beyond three years.
+This is consistent with the loading rate as an average of the harvest effect over three years for the harvested forest land use.

+Q8: Do states still need to report acres harvested prior to progress reporting every year?

+A7: Yes, states should report the total acres harvested in each year to the CBPO progress team by the agreed to deadline each year for progress.
+At the time this document was written, that date is November 1.
+If data is not supplied the default used will be 1.1% of true forest.
+Data reported should include the following fields:

+Year

+GeographyName (any CAST geography, e.g. FIPS, land river segment, HUC, etc. if the area is only the CBWS portion then append “(CBWSOnly)” to the geography)

+LoadSource (harvested forest)

+Unit (acres)

+Amount (if the land area has no harvested forest zero should be reported otherwise the default of 1.1% will be assigned)